 How will IEP meetings take place in the fall?

-IEP meetings will be held virtually unless there are special circumstances requiring an in-person meeting.
+IEP meetings will be held either in-person or virtually to accommodate parents.
 Any in-person meetings will be held in a location where social distancing guidelines can be appropriately followed.

 LR plans to provide students the opportunity to participate in extra and co-curricular activities.
 While offering these opportunities, the district will prioritize the health and safety of students and staff by adhering to the county health department recommendations and the guidelines from MSHSAA (Missouri State High School Activities Association).
 We understand that as we abide by those recommendations some, if not all, of those opportunities may be limited in the extent to which they can be provided.